Choosing the best hostels in Melbourne is not easy!

-If you want to stay at a beach hostel in Melbourne, then you Base St Kilda is the place for you!
+If you want to stay at a Melbourne hostel by the beach, then Base St Kilda is the place for you!

 The facilities here a top-notch with spacious rooms and a bar area downstairs.
 You’re also close to the beach and Melbourne city centre is only a tram ride away.

 One of the best things about Base Backpackers St Kilda is the nightly and weekly activities.
 These include Yoga, Quiz night and Pub crawls.
 Base is a great place to meet people if you’re backpacking in Australia alone.